run-ai/docs/docs/admin/runai-setup/notifications/notifications.md

 To enable email notifications for the system:

 1. Press *Tools & Settings*, then select *Notifications*.

+   !!!
+Note
+       For SaaS deployments, enable the *Enable email notifications* toggle.

 2. In the *SMTP Host* field, enter the SMTP host and port number.
 3. Select an *Authentication type*:
    1. **Plain**&mdash;enter a username and password to be used for authentication.